 - Overall, the North Yorkshire Digital Strategy is moving forward.
 District Councils are now engaged.
 It would be helpful if there was a representative from the North Yorkshire Clinical Commissioning Groups. - On the Local Health Care Record (LHCRE):- - The first Hospital in the Yorkshire and Humber region is now "live" on the Yorkshire and Humber Care Record (YHCR) - Rotherham NHS Trust (for people who are receiving further cancer care at Leeds Teaching Hospitals NHS Trust with the Brachytherapy Team).
-Imminent progress is expected at Yorkshire Ambulance Service, Doncaster and Bassetlaw Teaching Hospitals Trust and Humber Teaching Hospitals Trust - Regional YHCR infrastructure is now assured by NHS England across technical, IG, clinical safety and cyber security aspects. - Slower progress than expected for North Yorkshire County Council as first early adopter local authority - Programme priority given to the above live site connections. - The Board had agreed at a previous meeting the outline of the Digital Charter coming from the Yorkshire & Humber LHCRE.
-The Charter has been agreed through the Sustainability and Transformation Partnerships and Integrated Care Systems routes with some alterations from the previous version.
+Imminent progress is expected at Yorkshire Ambulance Service, Doncaster & Bassetlaw Teaching Hospitals Trust, Humber Teaching Hospitals Trust - Regional YHCR infrastructure is now assured by NHS England across technical, IG, clinical safety and cyber security aspects. - Slower progress than expected for NYCC as first early adopter local authority - Programme priority given to the above live site connections. - The Board had agreed at a previous meeting the outline of the Digital Charter coming from the Yorkshire & Humber LHCRE.
+The Charter has been agreed through the STP/ICS routes with some alterations from the previous version.
 While these changes were not anything fundamental he would arrange for the latest version to be sent out and if anyone has any concerns would they please contact him by the end of January. - With regard to the Digital Challenge and the Dragons Den-type Event, the situation with the three bids that had been received was as follows:- - Mobile Rocket Dementia App user engagement had been completed with Dementia Forward.
-There were some positive comments but some user access difficulties, as identified by the Board. - Save9 Medication Management Looking to plan a session with Primary Care and Pharmacy professionals to assess real world effectiveness.
-It would be useful to know if there are any groups / meetings we could attend to facilitate this as setting up bespoke sessions has not worked so far. - Parent Monitor user feedback has been completed.
+There were some positive comments but generally this is seen as something that already exists and there are user access difficulties as identified by the Board - decision taken not to proceed. - Save9 Medication Management Looking to plan a session with Primary Care and Pharmacy professionals to assess real world effectiveness.
+It would be useful to know if there are any groups / meetings we could attend to facilitate this, setting up bespoke sessions has not worked so far. - Parent Monitor user feedback has been completed.
 There were some issues around monitoring etc., but these had been addressed and people were very supportive of the concept.
-The proposal is to run a limited trial with an identified cohort of people using services North Yorkshire County Council and NRS OT will work alongside and develop practice guidance as part of the pilot.
+The proposal is to run a limited trial with an identified cohort of people using services NYCC and NRS OT will work alongside and develop practice guidance as part of the pilot.

-- The proposed 2020 Digital Challenge will focus on Supported Living and Learning Disabilities. - A meeting had been held with NHSx and the Deputy Directors, Social Care Technology and Data. - Local Government Association (LGA) funding had been secured for a Video Conferencing Pilot for Adult Social Care. - LGA funding had also been secured for Cyber Security for Care Homes. - A bid around digitising Hospital Discharge had failed; currently looking at the options to move forward. - An initial conversation around Care Homes had been held between the County Council and Harrogate and Rural District and Scarborough and Ryedale Clinical Commissioning Groups to consider what more could be done.
+- The proposed 2020 Digital Challenge will focus on Supported Living and Learning Disabilities. - A meeting had been held with NHSx and the Deputy Directors, Social Care Technology and Data. - LGA funding had been secured for a Video Conferencing Pilot for Adult Social Care. - LGA funding had also been secured for Cyber Security for Care Homes. - A bid around digitising Hospital Discharge had failed; currently looking at the options to move forward. - An initial conversation around Care Homes had been held between the County Council and Harrogate and Rural District and Scarborough and Ryedale Clinical Commissioning Groups to consider what more could be dome.